 Insert the hitch pin into the hole on the side of the coupler.
 The hitch pin will not go in the coupler if the hitch ball is not seated properly.

 DO NOT tow the trailer with the handle open or if the latch handle will not remain closed.
 Check to see that the coupler is locked.

-Lift on the handle without pushing the button to the side.
-If the handle opens, the hitch ball is not the right size, shape or the latch parts have been damaged.
-If the latch is damaged, contact an authorized Master-Craft dealer for assistance.
+If the latch is damaged, contact an authorized MasterCraft dealer for assistance.